angeldomp49/cuauitl/README.md

 Optionally you can pass a fail callback in case of the element is not found.

+    isInDOM(query string): boolean;

+Check if the element is found in the DOM, then returns a boolean value.

 ## Usage ##

     import {CuahuitlDOM} from '@makechtec/cuahuitl';